Surgical Case Library

 Stomach & Esophagus

-Achalasia of the Esophagus in Elderly Patients
+Achalasia of the Esophagus in Elderly Patients.Two Types of Achalasia in the same patient.

-Achalasia of the esophagus is a rare disorder caused by obstruction at the gastroesophageal junction, secondar...
+<p><strong>Achalasia of the esophagus is a rare disorder caused by obstruction at the gastroesophageal junctio...

 Achalasia is a rare disease with a reported incidence of 0.3 to 1.63 per 100,000 individuals.